rillki/zippo/README.md

 ### Command line ZIP utility

+## currently work in progress, check quickHowTo.txt to see what works

 Zip and unzip files in just a few seconds using your terminal or the command line.
 No need to click or select anything!

 ## Building the Zippo Utility: